forestdb/forestdb.org/models/metaphor.md

     ;; The utterances are equally costly.
     (define (utterance-prior) (multinomial utterances '(0.1 0.1)))

-    ;; The features being considered are "large", "graceful", "majestic" (define featureSets (list '(1 1 1) '(1 1 0) '(1 0 1) '(1 0 0) '(0 1 1) '(0 1 0) '(0 0 1) '(0 0 0)))
+    ;; The features of John being considered are "large", "graceful", "majestic."
+Features are binary.
+    (define featureSets (list '(1 1 1) '(1 1 0) '(1 0 1) '(1 0 0) '(0 1 1) '(0 1 0) '(0 0 1) '(0 0 0)))
 	(define featureSet-prior (list (list '0.30592786494628 '0.138078454222818 '0.179114768847673 '0.13098781834847 '0.0947267162507846 '0.0531420411185539 '0.0601520520596695 '0.0378702842057509) (list '0.11687632453038 '0.105787535267869 '0.11568145784997 '0.130847056136141 '0.15288225956497 '0.128098151176801 '0.114694702836614 '0.135132512637255) ))